I am a pentecostal . . . albeit a Modified one.

 And in case you want the official version about my credentials and stuff like that . . .

-Dr. Pam Engelbert is a practical/pastoral theologian who is ordained with the Assemblies of God, a pentecostal denomination.
+Dr. Pam Engelbert is a pentecostal who is a practical/pastoral theologian.
 She has served with her husband as co-pastors in the U.S. and as missionaries overseas.
 She now travels overseas to teach block courses in the areas of pentecostal pastoral care and pentecostal history/theology.
 As a pastoral theologian, she teaches how to communicate empathically to others and researches/writes in the area of suffering and healing.
 She is the author of a book called, Who Is Present in Absence?
 A Pentecostal Theological Praxis of Suffering and Healing (Eugene: Pickwick Publications, 2019) in which she interviewed eight pentecostals who experienced extended suffering in which God did not intervene as expected.
 To read more about this, see the page called Book for more information.
 She also includes in her book a chapter on Compassionate Communication as a way to participate in Christ’s ministry of presence to the hurting through the power and presence of the Spirit.
 To read more about Compassionate Communication, see the page called Teaching.

 Inconsequential Stuff about Me: